energyinpython/objective-weights-for-mcda/README.md

 This is Python 3 library dedicated for multi-criteria decision analysis with criteria weights determined by objective weighting methods.
 The documentation is provided [here](https://objective-weights-for-mcda.readthedocs.io/en/latest/)

+This library is a project that is currently under active development.
+Recently other MCDA methods have been added, namely COPRAS, ARAS, and PROMETHEE II.
+More methods will be added soon.
+Other interesting libraries by this author include pyrepo-mcda (focused on MCDA methods based on reference objects and distance metrics for MCDA methods), objective-weighting (focused on objective criteria weighting methods for MCDA), and distance-metrics-mcda (focused on distance metrics for MCDA).

 # Installation
 Downloading and installation of `objective-weights-mcda` package can be done with using pip